bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - Default: true
 - Environment: `FOXAR_AUTO_DETECT_SOLC` or `DAPP_AUTO_DETECT_SOLC`

-If enabled, Foxar will automatically try to resolve appropriate Solidity compiler versions to compile your project.
+If enabled, Foxar will automatically try to resolve appropriate Ylem compiler versions to compile your project.

 This key is ignored if `solc_version` is set.